 Cultural institutions investing for values and mission

 In 2020, American museums and cultural institutions made extensive public statements of solidarity with the Black Lives Matter movement and committed to addressing structural racism.
-Now these organizations are actively identifying ways to fulfill their commitment throughout their operations and, for the first time, are seeking to learn about values-aligned and mission-related investing.
-American museums and other cultural institutions — which hold in aggregate over $64 billion in their endowments — specifically want to align their endowments with the values of diversity, equity, and inclusion they profess; their role as anchor institutions in livable communities; and the commitment to long-term thinking and stewardship they represent as perpetual institutions.
+To fulfill their commitment, these institutions are actively learning about values-aligned and mission-related investing.
+With over $64 billion in their endowments, cultural institutions want to align their endowments with the values of diversity, equity, and inclusion they profess; their role as anchor institutions in livable communities; and the commitment to long-term thinking and stewardship they represent as perpetual institutions.
 But to move in this direction, cultural leaders need to be prepared.

-Upstart Co-Lab is developing knowledge and capacity for mission-related and values-aligned investing among U.S. museums and other endowed cultural institutions.
+Upstart Co-Lab is helping build knowledge and capacity for mission-related and values-aligned investing among museums and cultural institutions in the U.S.

 Cultural Institution Study Group

-In October 2020, Upstart launched a Cultural Institution Study Group to support museums and other endowed cultural organizations interested in learning how to invest in alignment with mission and values.
-The Study Group currently consists of twenty museums, one global heritage organization and one artist-endowed foundation.
-The focus of this Study Group is on learning: Upstart curates quarterly meetings with presentations from impact investing experts on the what, why, and how of impact investing; addresses common questions regarding comparative financial performance and impact measurement; and highlights key topics and trends in the sector.
-Opportunities for investing in alignment with values of diversity, equity and inclusion such as diverse manager strategy, socially-themed ETFs, and investing in funds backing BIPOC and women entrepreneurs are a key priority for the Study Group.
+From October 2020 through October 2022, Upstart managed a Cultural Institution Study Group to support museums and other endowed cultural organizations interested in learning how to invest in alignment with mission and values.
+The focus of this Study Group was on learning: Upstart curated quarterly meetings with presentations from impact investing experts on the what, why, and how of impact investing; addressed common questions regarding comparative financial performance and impact measurement; and highlighted key topics and trends in the sector.
+Key topics included opportunities for investing in alignment with values of diversity, equity and inclusion such as diverse manager strategy, socially-themed ETFs, and investing in funds backing BIPOC and women entrepreneurs.

 The Guide: what cultural institutions need to know about investing for values and mission: A primer on impact investing specifically for leaders of museums and other cultural institutions, The Guide: what cultural institutions need to know about investing for values and mission offers lessons from first-mover cultural organizations, plus examples of relevant impact investing opportunities in the creative economy.
 Developed in collaboration with Rockefeller Philanthropy Advisors.
 To learn more and download the report, click here.